-- If your TV screen is stuck on 'Thinking,' your Daily.co device may not have the proper network permission
+If your TV screen is stuck on 'Thinking,' your Daily.co device isn't able to get the required network access.

-- Especially if your system connected previously, please first check your Ethernet port and cables
+- Then please check your Ethernet port and cables.
+Section 2.0.

 If your TV screen is stuck on 'Thinking,' and you've used the system before, the first thing to check is that your Ethernet cables and the jack are OK.